This information is applicable to the regular Physics PhD program. For the Physics – Planetary Sciences Track program

 The Candidacy/Qualifying Exam consists of two independent parts, written and oral, each worth 100 pts.
 A passing score on each is considered to be 50/100.

-The written part is administered in two days and consists of the following subjects: Classical Mechanics, Quantum Mechanics I and II, Electrodynamics I and II and Statistical Mechanics.
-There are 4 questions per subject for a total of 24 questions divided into 12 for each day of the exam.
+The written part is administered in two days and consists of the following subjects: Classical Mechanics, Quantum Mechanics I and II, Electrodynamics I and II and Statistical Physics.
+There are 4 questions per subject for a total of 24 questions divided into 12 questions for each day of the exam.
 Each question and subject carries the same weight.
 Students will have 4 hours to answer the questions on each day of the exam, which is an average of 20 minutes per question.
 No books or notes can be consulted, however, a maximum of 1 page, 1 sided document formula sheet (in addition to the formulas provided with the candidacy exam), can be brought and presented to the proctor(s) prior to the start of the examination.
 Pocket calculators are allowed.
 No communication between students is allowed during the exam.

 The oral part of the exam is combined with the dissertation proposal (see candidacy information in the graduate catalog), which must be defended within one year after passing the written exam (qualifier).
 The doctoral dissertation committee consists of 4 professors (see candidacy information in the graduate catalog).
 During and after the presentation, the committee may ask any questions on any subjects.
 Afterward, they decide amongst themselves whether to award a passing grade and what points to assign.

 Students are required to take the written exam (qualifier) after the completion of the core courses, generally, at the end of their second semester.
 Students are required to take the oral part of the exam (combined with the dissertation proposal) within one year after passing the written exam, generally, by the end of their fifth semester .
 Students have two opportunities to pass both the written and oral exams.